ferrous-systems/rust-exercises/exercise-book/src/async-chat/clean_shutdown.md

 In `a-chat`, we already have an unidirectional flow of messages: `reader -> broker -> writer`.
 However, we never wait for broker and writers, which might cause some messages to get dropped.

+We also need to notify all readers that we are going to stop accepting messages.
+Here, we use `tokio::sync::Notify`.

 Let's add waiting to the server:

 ```rust